 The Mary Seacole programme is a six-month long leadership development programme available in various regions across the country.

 The programme will prepare you for the demands of leadership in the healthcare system today – and into the future.
 It will give you the theoretical knowledge and practical understanding needed to deliver inspiring leadership.
-During the programme, you’ll cover eight units of study on leadership fundamentals along with four further units that relate to core management skills.
+During the programme, you will cover eight units of study on leadership fundamentals along with four further units that relate to core management skills.

 The learning methods are a cutting-edge blend to keep you inspired and motivated via a flexible state-of-the-art virtual campus and face-to-face development.
-And to keep it all fresh and current, you’ve got the latest thinking from world-class experts.
+And to keep it all fresh and current, you’ve got the latest thinking from leading experts.
 At the end you’ll emerge from the programme with the professional skills to thrive in your leadership role, ready to play your part in building a more compassionate NHS.

 You can find out more about the programme in the detailed applicant guide.
 This is available through the link below: